 - Remove the wire sheathing of the cables in the panel box, with a wire stripper.

-- Connect ground to bus.
+- Connect ground to the bus.
 Make all the connections to the terminal lugs present on the breakers.
 Do NOT touch the lugs as they will still be live even though the electric breaker box is off.

 - Use colored wires according to the regulations set in your region.